lucaswoj/babel/README.markdown

 ### Babel.data(file, callback)

+Load and convert a data file into a JavaScript object

-A data file contains a static serialized representation of a JavaScript object.
-These are generally used for configuration, not actual data storage.
+A data file contains a serialized JavaScript object.
+Since these files are static (you cannot easily write to them) they are typically used for storing settings or unchanging data.

+`file` is an absolute path to the data file and `callback` is a function which will be invoked as `callback(err, data)` after the data is loaded and converted.

+The `data` object returned to `callback` is a JavaScript object.

 #### Example